TylerIlunga/CMSI-385-NFA-TM/README.md

 - By default, the results are written to /descs/{type}/results.txt
 - You can populate the environment variable "RESULTS_PATH" as well for a custom log path.

+Important notes:

+- _Please review descriptions to see how lambda transitions are handled._
+- _If you are using the (<) operator to stream in descriptions, make sure to add an extra space after the last input string_